 In Ohio, unless you’ve negotiated an individual employment contract that includes provisions to pay severance benefits, there is no obligation on the employer’s part to remit a separation payment when the employment relationship ends.

 What drives a settlement when one’s job ends?
 Two things principally: Guilt and apprehension.

 Your severance offer cannot be analyzed in a vacuum.
 It must be considered in the context of the claims that your employer wants you to release in exchange for the separation payment.
-And it is important that your severance terms are coordinated with your other rights and benefits.
+And your severance terms must be coordinated with your other rights and benefits.
 These would include: